-On November 11th 2016, Portadown College held their annual remembrance assembly.
-This year’s assembly was extra special due to it being the 100th anniversary of the Battle of the Somme (1916-2016).
+On November 10th 2017, Portadown College held their annual remembrance assembly.
+This year’s assembly remembered The Battle of Passchendaele.

-The assembly was finished by prayers from the vice principals (Miss Gibb and Mr Richardson) and a poignant lament played by year 14 student Dion Boyle on the bag pipes.
+The assembly was finished by prayers from the vice principals (Miss Gibb and Mr Richardson).

 Every student left with the words of Flanders Fields engraved in their mind.

 ‘At the going down of the sun, and in the morning.

 Students from Portadown College travelled to England for Air Experience Flying at RAF Woodvale near Liverpool on Tuesday 13 October 2015.

 From Year 12, Michael Beattie, Samuel Buckley, Jake McMillan, Samuel Mullen, Tim Neill and James Smyth.